 Would you like to share your youth media initiatives?
 Submit your work here for an opportunity to be featured.

-The Native Youth Media Project partners with Native youth programs, working with youth ages 15-24 years, in Native organizations and communities.
-The partnership is collaborative, where the partner has autonomy and oversight of the project, while Vision Maker Media contributes resources for media production and community engagement.
-The partnership between VMM, Native organizations, and communities works together to strengthen Native youth’s story development for short-format media.
-Youth may produce short-format videos around social justice and Native cultural issues and share them in a community engagement activity.
+The Native Youth Media Project partners with Native youth organizations, working with youth 15-24 years of age in rural and urban Native communities.
+The partnership is collaborative, where the youth organization has autonomy and oversight of the project, while Vision Maker Media contributes resources for media training, production, and community engagement.
+The partnership works together to strengthen Native youths' story development.
+Youth, then, produce short-format videos around topics and issues relevant to and affecting them.
+They then share their stories with audiences in the community.

 PBS NewsHour Student Reporting Labs is building the next generation of informed media creators and consumers.
 The PBS NewsHour Student Reporting Labs (SRL) connects students with a network of public broadcasting mentors and an innovative journalism curriculum to develop digital media, critical thinking, and communication skills while producing original news reports.
 Learn about SRL’s current projects.